 If you don’t feel like reading, well… try anyway.
 And you can scroll down for a pledge from me to re-commit to keeping ineffective, stressful distractions off my blog.

 Are you tired yet?
 The professional publications, the online communities, the blog posts (yes, my blog posts!) give us an unending litany.
 Here’s how you should be using AI, and don’t forget to revolutionize your grading practices.
 You must incorporate social emotional learning into world language class because it will solve everything.
 And above all, don’t forget that you must make sure your students– all of them– see their skin shade, hairstyle, gender, family type, and sexual preference in all your curriculum materials.
 If those materials don’t exist, make your own.
-Because if they don’t, they will not be okay.
+Because if the students don’t find their own true current today self in the materials, they will not be okay.

 I’d like to offer a hypothesis that actually, they will.